Restoring Balance | Privacy Policies | Privacy Guides

 While everyone is diligent in collecting this information, they are less careful in protecting that information — particularly if an opportunity to profit comes along.

+You should be very selective in providing information.
 Once you provide anyone with information, it is no longer in your control.

 Ask yourself:

-While these companies may claim “We do not sell your data”, there are many other ways to obtain your personal data (e.g., from tracking the links from targeted ads).
+Too often companies collect unnecessary information “just in case” it becomes useful later.
+There are many other ways to obtain your personal data (e.g., from tracking the links from targeted ads).

 You have to assume that your information will be shared if it is profitable or if the government demands access.
 Your only protection is to refuse to provide it in the first place.

+Be cautious about your personal information when you purchase a product or service.
 When you place an order, the company may need your shipping address if an item is to be shipped to you or if you use a credit card.

 Some options are more private than others which should influence your choices.